ANTZ314/linux/github.md

 ---
 #### On new repo creation:

-* Create new repo in Gihub
+* Create new repo in Github
 * Then loacally:
 ```
 $ mkdir 'same name as repo'